home-assistant/developers.home-assistant/docs/frontend_external_auth.md

 If you want to embed the Home Assistant frontend in an external app, you will want to store the authentication inside the app but make it available to the frontend.
 To support this, Home Assistant exposes an external authentication API.

 To activate this API, load the frontend with `?external_auth=1` appended to the URL.
-If this is passed in, Home Assistant will expect  either `window.externalApp` to be defined or `window.webkit.messageHandlers` containing the methods described below.
+If this is passed in, Home Assistant will expect  either `window.externalApp` (for Android) or `window.webkit.messageHandlers` (for iOS) to be defined containing the methods described below.

 ## Get Access Token